Build your SERP Similarity Tool with Python

 This is beneficial as it enables us to learn more about the most frequent words at their semantic root on a certain search results page.

-To accomplish this purpose, the nltk library is top-notch to tokenize words, whereas the Snowball stemmer will be leveraged for minimizing each word at their semantic root.
+To do so, the nltk library is top-notch for tokenizing words, whereas the Snowball stemmer will be leveraged for minimizing each word at their semantic root.

 Let me show you an example as if you were putting snippets under the spotlight of your benchmark analysis between both SERPs.